OpenCourier: an Open Protocol for Building a Decentralized Ecosystem of Community-owned Delivery Platforms: Protocol Design

 \subsection{Registry Layer}

-In traditional delivery markets, couriers often rely on word-of-mouth or an existing, centralized platform to find work opportunities and establish contracts.
-In a decentralized ecosystem, however, no single platform has centralized visibility or reputation, making discovery much harder.

-The registry layer addresses this challenge by defining a shared, query-able directory of active delivery service providers.
-A registry provides a basic list of active instances with detailed information as shown in Table \ref{tab:registry_info}, including the name of the platform, the geographic location the platform operates in (GeoJSON format), languages the platform prefers, and a brief description of the platform for couriers to know the platform's value and policy better.
+A registry, at minimum, provides a basic list of active instances with detailed information, as shown in Table \ref{tab:registry_info}, including the name of the platform, the geographic location the platform operates in, and brief rules and description of the platform for couriers to know the platform's value and policy better.
 This helps couriers find legitimate instances to join and find work through, as well as enables requesters to locate providers in a certain area.
+However, note that registering is not required for an instance, and couriers will still be able to join an instance given their direct link.

+Most data the registry stores originates from the instance itself (e.g., name, rules, fees), and the instance is always the source of truth of this data.
+Furthermore, to incorporate transparency and accountability, this data is publicly available at the instance's \texttt{GET /metadata} endpoint.
+The registry then has the flexibility to select which instance-provided data to use and display, while also incorporating data it defines independently.
+In a sense, a registry acts as a directory of latest cached data of instances that have chosen to register in that registry.

-In the \OpenCourier{} ecosystem, we envision the possibility of multiple registries.
+In the network, we envision the possibility of multiple registries.
 A registry can be hosted in multiple ways: for example, as a hard-coded list embedded in courier mobile apps, on a blockchain to enable free, identifiable, and low-barrier registration for each instance, or by a trusted third-party entity that validates and maintains a list of legitimate businesses or courier collectives.
-For registries that are not hard-coded into an app, apps can use point to a registry of their choice (or possibly, multiple registries).
-The \OpenCourier{} protocol standardizes the data a registry contains to make this straightforward.
-However, the specific decisions for what registry to use as well as how information from a registry is displayed and filtered depends on the specific mobile app implementing the protocol.
+When using the courier applications, couriers can either directly join an instance via their link, or browse registries for nearby or popular instances.
+The protocol standardizes the minimum data a registry contains to make this straightforward.
+However, the specific decisions for what data the registry will use, how information from a registry is displayed and filtered, and how often the data is updated based on the newest data from the instance, depends on each specific registry and the mobile app implementing the protocol.